32teeth/32teeth/README.md

 #### About Me
 > Hi, my name is Eugene, on the internets I am also known as 32teeth

+As a leader of projects that require the work of multiple engineers, I prioritize the importance of clear communication and organization to ensure that all team members are on the same page and able to effectively contribute to the project.
+As the owner of my team's architecture, I take a system-wide view and provide design guidance to ensure that our solutions are not only effective but also scalable and maintainable.

 ![Eugene Andruszczenko](assets/profile.png)

 I have been called many things